-The accompanying unaudited condensed interim consolidated financial statements have been prepared by and are the responsibility of the management.
-The Company's independent auditor has not performed a review of these interim financial statements.
+The accompanying unaudited condensed interim consolidated financial statements of the Company have been prepared by and are the responsibility of the Company's management.

+The Company's independent auditor has not performed a review of these financial statements in accordance with standards established by the Chartered Professional Accountants of Canada for a review of interim financial statements by an entity's auditor.